-Student selling at "LIVE" auction TABLE OF CONTENTS ADDRESS/OWNERSHIP/LICENSING BE AN AUCTIONEER PROFILE OF THE AREA PHILOSOPHY AND OBJECTIVES CAREER OPPORTUNITIES AUCTION SAMPLER ABOUT THE PRESIDENT HISTORY OF AUCTION FACULTY & COURSE DESCRIPTIONS SCHEDULE OF CLASS DATES HOTEL INFORMATION LOCATION TRAINING FACILITIES AND EQUIPMENT AUCTIONEER PROGRAM 1 2 3 4,5 6 6 7-12 13 13 14 15 16,17 GENERAL INFORMATION TUITION ADMISSION PROCEDURES ENROLLMENT REQUIREMENTS POLICY STATEMENT CLASS HOURS GRADUATION REQUIREMENTS TESTS AND GRADING RULES AND REGULATIONS ATTENDANCE/LEAVE OF ABS TARDINESS CONDUCT STUDENT SERVICES HOUSING RECORDS PLACEMENT REFUND POLICY 18,19 SENCE LETTERS AUCTION PRACTICE, INTERNET HISTORY OF THE SCHOOL AFTER GRADUATION HOW TO ENROLL AUCTION LICENSE ENROLLMENT AGREEMENT 20-22 23 24 25 26 26 last page THE ULTIMATE GOAL - SELLING AT A LIVE AUCTION
+Student selling at "LIVE" auction TABLE OF CONTENTS ADDRESS/OWNERSHIP/LICENSING BE AN AUCTIONEER PROFILE OF THE AREA PHILOSOPHY AND OBJECTIVES CAREER OPPORTUNITIES AUCTION SAMPLER ABOUT THE PRESIDENT HISTORY OF AUCTION FACULTY & COURSE DESCRIPTIONS SCHEDULE OF CLASS DATES HOTEL INFORMATION LOCATION TRAINING FACILITIES AND EQUIPMENT AUCTIONEER PROGRAM 1 2 3 4,5 6 6 7-12 13 13 14 15 16,17 GENERAL INFORMATION TUITION 18,19 ADMISSION PROCEDURES ENROLLMENT REQUIREMENTS POLICY STATEMENT CLASS HOURS GRADUATION REQUIREMENTS TESTS AND GRADING RULES AND REGULATIONS ATTENDANCE/LEAVE OF ABS TARDINESS CONDUCT STUDENT SERVICES HOUSING RECORDS PLACEMENT REFUND POLICY SENCE LETTERS AUCTION PRACTICE, INTERNET HISTORY OF THE SCHOOL AFTER GRADUATION HOW TO ENROLL AUCTION LICENSE ENROLLMENT AGREEMENT 20-22 23 24 25 26 26 last page THE ULTIMATE GOAL - SELLING AT A LIVE AUCTION

-Orlando: the heart of Florida's vacationland.
-Central Florida's extensive network of interstate highways and airports make Orlando an easy destination for out of state and international travelers.
-While their future auctioneer works on starting a new career, the family can enjoy the attractions of Disney World, Sea World, Kennedy Space Center, Busch Gardens, Universal Studios and some of the world's finest beaches.
+Welcome to the Treasure Coast.
+While their future auctioneer works on starting a new career, the family can enjoy the attractions of the area and some of the world's finest beaches.
 Classes end at 6:00pm, leaving time for relaxation in the evening.
 There are several auction houses in the area where students may observe or participate.
-Or take in the entertainment and shops at International Drive.
-Flea World at nearby Sanford features over 1000 dealers selling just about everything.
-Visit the golf courses, parks, Central Florida Zoo, jai-alai, greyhound racing, art museums, dinner theatre, river cruises and airboat rides.
-Sports fans can watch Orlando Magic at the Amway Arena.
-This is one of the fastest growing areas in the region, with shopping malls, supercenters and all kinds of restaurants within easy walking or driving distance.
+Or take in the entertainment and shops nearby.
+Visit the golf courses, parks, Zoo, art museums, dinner theatre, river cruises and airboat rides.
+First Data Field Formerly named Thomas J. White Stadium, the Tradition Field is the home of the New York Mets during Spring Training. hosts numerous sporting events, This is a developed area with shopping malls, supercenters and all kinds of restaurants within easy walking or driving distance.
 Many students combine their stay with a few days of sightseeing, to relax and think about how they can apply their new skills.
 What better place to do it!
 WHY WE ARE HERE An auction is a business.
 A good chant, not necessarily fast, is of course an asset, but to be successful an auctioneer must be proficient in all aspects of conducting that business.